rebkova/diamond-race/README.md

 # diamond-race

-A game with racing diamonds.
-Moving diamonds on the click and keeping score of each.
+A game with racing diamonds. :diamonds: Moving diamonds on the click and keeping score of each.

 ## :brain: Learning objectives